Linda Tirado: Career

 "impressionistic" she made public records showing that for several years she and her family had received Medicaid, welfare and WIC.

 In May 2020, she was injured in her left eye while she was covering the George Floyd protests in Minneapolis–Saint Paul.
 Tirado believed the injury was caused by a rubber bullet fired by the police, though it was later reported to be a sponge bullet.
 Following surgery, the prognosis was that she would be blind in that eye.
 She returned to work the following day.
 Tirado filed suit against the Minneapolis Police Department around June 14, 2020.
 On May 26, 2022, in the protest aftermath, the Minneapolis City Council agreed to a $600,000 legal settlement.
 She gave $120,000 away to people and community organizations in Minneapolis.

 Tirado has also written articles for The Guardian, The Daily Beast and other online periodicals.

 Honors

 In 2014, Tirado was included in the BBC's 100 Women.
 In August 2020, she received the John Aubuchon Press Freedom Award from the National Press Club.

 Personal life

 Tirado wrote Hand to Mouth while living in Utah.
 As of 2014, she lived in Washington, D.C., with her husband and two daughters.

-In June 2024, Tirado reported that she was in hospice care due to her 2020 traumatic brain injury.
+In June 2024, people close to Tirado reported that she was in hospice care due to her 2020 traumatic brain injury.
+Tirado later confirmed she was not in hospice.